 Confidence, self-esteem and creativity

-What if my child’s not a music professional?
+What if my child is not a music professional?

 Social and emotional benefits

-Music engages the left and right side of the brain, complimenting the student learning through:
+Music engages both the left and right sides of the brain, complementing the student learning through:

 Students can express themselves, working through stress and anxiety.